 One of our readers sent me the following question: How do nature photographers choose which images to show on their website gallery and which to put on social media?
 How do you decide which posts to use as blog posts?
 Which images do you offer for sale?
-I guess my question is, what’s the decision-making process you use to decide which images are best for all the different things you do as a professional photographer?
+I guess my question is, what’s the decision-making process you use to decide which images are best for all the different things you do for your photography business?

 The images in my online fine art portfolio are carefully selected for visual appeal, impact, technical accuracy, sharpness… and of course, they are the shots I love.
 My portfolio is exclusively nature photos – wide angle landscapes, macro and detail shots, black and white images, and a few wildlife photos.